Liu Tingting (gymnast)

-Liu Tingting (刘婷婷 (Liú Tíngtíng); born September 6, 2000, Guangdong) is a retired Chinese artistic gymnast and the current team captain of the Chinese women's national artistic gymnastics team.
-She is best known for her innovative, quick connections and high degree of difficulty on balance beam and uneven bars.
-She is the 2018 World champion, the 2019 World silver medalist, and the 2017 Asian champion on balance beam, and the 2018 Asian Games and 2019 Chinese national champion on the uneven bars.
+Liu Tingting (刘婷婷 (劉婷婷, Liú Tíngtíng); born September 6, 2000, Guangdong) is a retired Chinese artistic gymnast and the current team captain of the Chinese women's national artistic gymnastics team.
+She is best known for her innovative, quick connections and high degree of difficulty in balance beam and uneven bars.
+She is the 2018 World champion, the 2019 World silver medalist, and the 2017 Asian champion in balance beam, and the 2018 Asian Games and 2019 Chinese national champion in the uneven bars.
 She has also often competed in the all-around event in her senior career, where is the 2017 Asian champion and a two-time Chinese national (2019, 2020) champion.

 Junior career

 2013

 Liu's national senior level competition debut was at the 2013 Chinese National Championships.
 Representing the province of Guangdong, she qualified in fifth place at the all-around final and seventh place in the balance beam final.
 Initially, she qualified as the alternate in the floor exercise final, but ultimately entered the final after Jiang Tong withdrew.
-In the team final, Liu contributed counted scores on all four events and ultimately won the silver medal.
+In the team final, Liu contributed counted scores in all four events and ultimately won the silver medal.
 She then placed sixth in the all-around final, where she was the top-scoring junior.
 She concluded the competition with an eighth-place finish in the balance beam final and a fifth in the floor exercise final.

 Liu also competed at the senior-level 2013 National Games, a multi-sport event with nearly 10,000 participating athletes, where she placed fourth with her provincial team.